x1tedbtw/JavaScript_COURSE/README.md

 Welcome to my JavaScript Course repository!
 This README will guide you through the basics of JavaScript that I learned during the course and the mini projects I created along the way.
 The projects include a Calculator, Coin-Flip game, ToDo list, and Rock Paper Scissors game.
 Let's dive in!
-Mini Projects
-Here are the mini projects I created to practice my JavaScript skills:

 ## Mini Projects
 Here are the mini projects I created to practice my JavaScript skills: